farzad-mos/CV_engineer/1_CV_programming/README.md

     - Lists prerequisites (Ubuntu 24.04, OpenCV, CMake).
     - Provides step-by-step instructions to install dependencies, build the program, and run it with example commands.
     - Explains input parameters (e.g., `--image`, `--x`, `--y`, `--altitude`, `--tilt`, `--output`) and optional flags (`--winter`, `--thermal`).
-    - Includes notes on testing and troubleshooting (e.g., handling invalid inputs or image formats).

 ---
 # How to run:
 The program generates a simulated drone camera image from a satellite image. it is designed to run on Ubuntu 24.04 and uses OpenCV for image processing.
 It takes a satellite image and parameters (x, y coordinates, altitude, and tilt angle) to produce the output, with optional winter or thermal effects.